Fun Stories about the Best Criminal Lawyer of All

 Percy Foreman was probably the best criminal defense lawyer this country ever produced.
 He lost only 53 of 1,500 death penalty cases and only one to execution.

-An imposing figure at 6’ 4 inches and 250 pounds, Foreman had a first class legal mind.
+An imposing figure at 6’ 4 inches and 250 pounds, Foreman had a first-class legal mind.
 His trial tactics took the focus off his client.
 Someone else—husband, lover, police, society—was to blame.
 The victim deserved what he got.

 Foreman did everything well.
 His closing arguments were highly persuasive.
 He was adept at cross-examination.
 Prosecutors would marvel at his ability to shred their witnesses.
 He once asked a minister who was accused of fraud if he knew who Ananias was.
 When the man replied in the negative, Percy, a church deacon said, “He was the greatest liar in antiquity.
 Now do you know why I asked you?”
 (Michael Dorman, King of the Courtroom: Percy Foreman for the Defense, page unknown, author’s recollection.)

 One of Percy Foreman’s clients was a beautiful young woman whose husband, a cattleman, she had shot to death.
 He portrayed the dead man as a relentless bully who cracked a whip at his wife’s feet to make her dance.
 Foreman borrowed every whip he could find and piled them on the defense table.
 During the trial he would pick them up when he started to cross-examine a witness or snap one against a table to make a point.
-The jury returned a verdict of not guilty. (“Death of a Legal Legend,” by Nick Davies, newspaper article: The Scotsman and the New Zealand Dominion, Sept, 5, 1988)
+The jury returned a verdict of not guilty. (“Death of a Legal Legend,” by Nick Davies, newspaper article: The Scotsman and the New Zealand Dominion, Sept.
+5, 1988)

 Another time Percy defended a woman who had shot a policeman attempting to arrest her husband.
 Foreman argued that the police had used excessive force in attempting to make an arrest.
 He claimed the husband had been struck on the head with a pistol.
 Foreman produced a plaster model of the man’s head in court and asked the surviving officer to strike it.
-When he did so, the cast model cracked open and Percy yelled Ouch!
+When he did so, the cast model cracked open, and Percy yelled Ouch!
 Foreman’s demonstrative evidence won the day.
 (Ibid)

 During a trial Foreman vigorously cross-examined two deputies and told the jury that his client had only confessed to a murder because they had beaten and tortured him.
 He hammered away at that point.
 When the jury brought in a not guilty verdict, the two, seated at the back of the courtroom, rushed forward and badly beat Percy up.
 “See, said one of the jurors.”
 “I told you them deputies did it.”
 (Ibid)